 Course Name: Preparing for the Canadian Amateur Radio Examinations

-Note – The next course will be in early 2018.
+Note – The next course will begin January 4, 2018.
 Please contact us using the link below to add your name to the list if you are interested.

 For more info and registration contact us: Contact Form

 TAKE Victoria’s AMATEUR RADIO Course, sponsored by the Westcoast Amateur Radio Association, and JOIN the Amateur Radio Service.
-The next classes start in January, 2018.
+The next classes start January 4, 2018.
 Become Qualified To:

 Be an Emergency Radio Operator

 - Talk to the International Space Station

 - Use IRLP to talk to Antarctica, Australia, Asia, or America